JungsikNoh/COVID-19_LookAtUsToday_SeeYourselfTomorrow/README.md

 Showing the ever-increasing number of new cases every day, New York Governor Andrew Cuomo sent the message on April 1, 2020.
 A data science pipeline presented here tries to implement exactly what Governor Cuomo said in a quantitative manner.
-By looking at the preceding pandemic time courses in Italy and Korea, we seek to answer how many new confirmed cases in a country or a region could occur in the near future.
+By looking at the preceding pandemic trajectories in Italy and Korea, we seek to answer how much the U.S. or a region is behind Italy or Korea on the pandemic progression, so that we can picture how many new confirmed cases in the region could be projected in the near future.

 To monitor the progression of COVID-19 spreading, an informative statistic is the daily growth rate of total cases.
 The time courses of the growth rates in many countries showed a pattern.